HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 On desktop, we see an astounding 100% of sites passing FID, though similarly struggling to pass LCP and CLS.
 Noteworthy, more sites are passing CWV on desktop (43%) than on mobile (39%).

-### `lazy` loading vs. `eager` loading iFrames
+### `lazy` loading vs. `eager` loading iframes

 Lazy loading is a technique that defers the loading of non-critical elements on a web page until the point in which they are needed.
 This can help with the reduction of page weight, as well as conserve bandwidth and system resources.
 Eager loading is when related entities are simultaneously loaded and fetched all at once.

 {{ figure_markup(
   image="iframe-loading.png",
-  caption="4.08% of iFrames are lazy loaded and 0.37% of iFrames are eager loaded.", description="A column chart showing iframe loading properties between lazy, auto, eager, or none.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1451716640&format=interactive", sheets_gid="246694365", sql_file="iframe-loading-property-usage.sql"
+  caption="`iframe` loading property usage.", description="A column chart showing `iframe` loading properties between `lazy`, `auto`, `eager`, or `none`.
+4.08% of `iframe`s are lazy loaded and 0.37% of `iframe`s are `eager` loaded.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1451716640&format=interactive", sheets_gid="246694365", sql_file="iframe-loading-property-usage.sql"
   )
 }}

-When looking solely at iFrames, we see lazy loading is preferred far more to eager loading, with 4.08% of iFrames being lazy loaded versus 0.37% of iFrames being eager loaded.
+When looking solely at iframes, we see lazy loading is preferred far more to eager loading, with 4.08% of iframes being lazy loaded versus 0.37% of iframes being eager loaded.

-This is particularly interesting since <a hreflang="en" href="https://web.dev/iframe-lazy-loading/">browser-level lazy loading for iFrames has become standardized in Chrome</a>.
+This is particularly interesting since <a hreflang="en" href="https://web.dev/iframe-lazy-loading/">browser-level lazy loading for iframes has become standardized in Chrome</a>.
 The standardization of the `loading` attribute, without specifying lazy or eager, is likely why data shows 94.4% of attributes do not contain lazy or eager.

 ## On page